- May - October

 Quick Details

 Yellowstone is the BEST place on the planet to see wild wolves, and wolves are our specialty!
-Our bear watching and wildlife watching tours are phenomenal!!
-Yellowstone National Park is world-famous for its abundance of iconic wildlife and historic conservation efforts to restore wolves, grizzly bears and bison.
-Our highly experienced naturalist guides and top-of-the-line equipment produce the highest quality grizzly tours and wilderness excursions..
-Deep personal knowledge of Yellowstone’s wolves, bears, bison and other treasures fuel our teachings, which appeal to all ages.
+Our wolf, bear, and wildlife watching tours are phenomenal!
+Yellowstone National Park is world-famous for its abundance of iconic wildlife and historic conservation efforts to restore wolves, grizzly bears, and bison.
+Our highly experienced naturalist guides and top-of-the-line equipment produce the highest quality wildlife tours and custom excursions.
+Deep personal knowledge of Yellowstone’s wild occupants and other treasures fuel our teachings, which appeal to all ages.
 We specialize in crafting personalized educational experiences with Yellowstone’s iconic wildlife, natural history and ecology around your interests and expectations.
 Our tours consistently prove to be meaningful and memorable to our guests.

 Our guides track the movements and behavior of Yellowstone wildlife almost daily and know the best places to find the animals you hope to see.
-Your guide will interpret the behaviors you observe and share stories about the individual bears and wolves that we have gotten to know over the years of observing them.
+Your guide will interpret the behaviors you observe and share stories about the individual bears and wolves that we have gotten to know over the years through our observations.
 Whether you want to spot foraging grizzly bears, witness the social and behavioral dynamics of Yellowstone’s wolf packs, or search to identify the numerous wild animal and bird species in the park, we make your Yellowstone adventure unforgettable.

-Your guide will help you learn, through visual examples, how animals live in this beautiful landscape and what their relationships are like with the other animals and plants around them.
+Your guide will help you learn how animals live in this beautiful landscape and what their relationships are like with the other animals and plants around them.
 Exploring a stream bank, you might find bird nests, animal tracks, or even see where a beaver has been working.
-A short nature walk may lead you to the secret places where different animals choose to live and raise their babies, and you stop to talk about why certain animals might live in one place over another.
+A short nature walk with your Naturalist Guide could lead to endless opportunities to uncover the stories of Yellowstone’s flora and fauna often hidden from view of the roadside.
+Wherever the day leads, your Yellowstone Wild guide is sure to make it one to remember!

 For more information please visit our FAQ page!